I've been experimenting with improving

 effects, rather than actual keyboards!)

-Also, I've had a stab at PXR5, very rare on
+Also, I've had another stab at PXR5, very rare

 1980, Steve Swindells (plus Huw Lloyd Langton,